microsoft/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     - `5.northwind.oracle.seed.sql`

-      > **Important**: This query can take several minutes to run, so make sure you wait until you see the **Commit complete** message in the output window before executing the next file.
+      > **Important**: This query can take several minutes to run, so make sure you wait until you see the **Commit complete** message.

-10. After you finish running these scripts, validate that the database objects were created.
+8. After you finish running these scripts, validate that the database objects were created.
 The image below demonstrates the Tables and the Views created by the script.

     ![Presenting the tables and views generated by the Oracle scripts.](./media/views-table-validation.png "Oracle tables and views")